The Best of Chile in 2 Weeks: Travel Itinerary

 The city of Punta Arenas

-First, you need to get back in Puerto Montt to return the car and hop on a plane.
+First, you need to get back to Puerto Montt to return your rental car and hop on a plane.
 That will take you around 4 hours.
-Counting in the 2 hours flight and some time reserve for all the necessities, you can be in Punta Arenas early in the afternoon.
+That’s 2 hours for the flight and extra time for airport logistics.
+You can be in Punta Arenas early in the afternoon.

-Punta Arenas is as south as you’ll get on your way.
+Punta Arenas is as south as you’ll get on your Chile 2-week itinerary.
 Located on the Magellan Strait, it’s Chile’s southernmost city.
 Take the afternoon to explore the town.
-I promise you’ll feel like you are in the Antarctica drawing-room, with gusts as strong as 100 km (62 mi) per hour it’s a tough weather out there.
+I promise you’ll feel like you are in an Antarctica drawing-room.
+With gusts as strong as 100 km (62 mi) per hour it’s a tough weather out there.
 There’s nothing much to explore, it’s more about the atmosphere, so 4 or 5 hours are more than enough

 Day 10: Transport to Puerto Natales and Cuevas del Milodon

 Outside the city, around 20 minutes by car, lies Cueva del Milodon.
 The large cave used to be a refuge for many giant prehistoric animals.
 There’s a museum, several caves, and a rock formation called Silla del Diablo you can explore.
-Plan around 3 hours for the visit including the route there and back again (not that you would find a dragon in the cave).
+Plan around 3 hours for the visit including the route there and back again.

 Cueva del Milodon